kabiiQ/BeatmapExporter/README.md

 This utility allows you to export beatmaps back into `.osz` files.

-There is a beatmap filter system allowing you to select a portion of your library to only export certain maps (for example, above a certain star rating, specific artists/mappers, specific gamemodes, etc).
+There is a beatmap filter system allowing you to select a portion of your library to only export certain maps (for example, above a certain star rating, specific artists/mappers, specific gamemodes, specific collections, etc).
 You can also simply export your **entire library** at once.

 You can also export directly into a .zip for more easily transferring your library.